 Take the chicken out of the pot and when it’s cool, remove the fat and pick the meat off the bones and cut into pieces.
 When the broth is cool, strain and throw out the vegetables.
 You should have about 8 quarts stock.

 This is where my gumbo technique differs from others: I like to sauté my sausage in a separate iron skillet (not the same one I cooked the roux in) and stir in the seasoning mix and continue cooking about 2 minutes, stirring frequently.
 I believe this process brings out the flavors of the seasonings better.
 Add the garlic; stir well, then cook and stir about 1 minute more.
-Remove the sausage.
-Add the vegetables to the same skillet you cooked the sausage and seasonings.
+Remove the sausage and ‘goodness’ from the skillet – add to the stock pot.
+Add the vegetables to the same skillet you cooked the roux in.
+The vegetables will cool it down quickly, but also help make your roux dark.
 Stir well (switch to a spoon if necessary).
 Continue stirring and cooking until vegetables are just right.
 Remove from heat.

 Meanwhile, place the stock in a 5 1/2-quart saucepan or large Dutch oven.
 Bring to a boil.
-Add roux by spoonfuls to the boiling stock, stirring until dissolved between each addition.
+Add roux and vegetables by spoonfuls to the boiling stock, stirring until dissolved between each addition.
 Bring mixture to a boil.
-Add the andouille and vegetables; return to a boil; continue boiling 2 minutes, stirring occasionally.
+Add the andouille; return to a boil; continue boiling 2 minutes, stirring occasionally.
 Reduce heat and simmer 10 minutes more.
 Add the shrimp, undrained oysters and crabmeat – or chicken.
 Return to a boil over high heat, for 2 minutes ONLY – stirring occasionally.
 Immediately remove from heat and add 2-4 cups frozen cut okra.
 Skim any oil from the surface.

 To serve as a main course, mound 1/2 cup rice in the middle of each serving bowl.
 Spoon 1 cup gumbo over the top, making sure each person gets an assortment of the seafood and Andouille.
 Serve half this amount in a cup as an appetizer.